 At Miami Norland Senior High, services are provided to ensure students requiring additional remediation are assisted through extended learning opportunities (during school intervention programs, Saturday Academy or summer school).
-The district coordinates with Title I in ensuring staff development needs are provided.
-Support services are provided to students.
-Instructional Coaches develop, lead, and evaluate school core content standards/ programs; identify and analyze existing literature on scientifically based curriculum/behavior assessment and intervention approaches.
-They identify systematic patterns of student needs while working with district personnel to identify appropriate, evidence-based intervention strategies; assist with whole school screening programs that provide early intervening services for children to be considered "at risk;" assist in the design and implementation for progress monitoring, data collection, and data analysis; participate in the design and delivery of professional development; and provide support for assessment and implementation monitoring.
+The district coordinates with Title I to ensure staff development needs are provided and proper support services are available for students.
+Instructional Coaches develop, lead, and evaluate school core content standards/programs; identify and analyze existing literature on scientifically based curriculum/behavior assessment and intervention approaches.
+Instructional coaches also identify systematic patterns of student needs while working with district personnel to identify appropriate, evidence-based intervention strategies; assist with whole school screening programs that provide early intervening services for children to be considered "at risk;" assist in the design and implementation for progress monitoring, data collection, and data analysis; participate in the design and delivery of professional development; and provide support for assessment and implementation monitoring.